nigilmohra/Digital_Modulation/Readme.md

 This repository contains documents, code, and other materials related to the hardware implementation of digital modulation schemes on an FPGA.
 The project was completed as part of the ECE383: FPGA-based Systems Design course.

 Please note that detailed documentation is not included; only high-level architectural information is provided.
-You are welcome to use the code as needed.

 # 1. Hardware Architecture